srvaroa/srvaroa.github.io/_posts/2020-01-02-talk-how-to-build-a-paas-for-1500-engineers.md

 scraped and sent to Datadog or our internal Prometheus, as they chose with a simple config option.
 The same feature is provided for logs.

-Users can avoid learning the full Kubernets and use [FIAAS](https://fiaas.github.io/), a commodity abstraction on top of Kubernetes.
+Users can avoid learning the full Kubernetes and use [FIAAS](https://fiaas.github.io/), a commodity abstraction on top of Kubernetes.
 It was created in-house at [one of our marketplaces](finn.no) ~7 years ago and was OSS'd in early 2019.